InduKS/InduKS/README.md

 - 👋 Hi, I’m @InduKS
 - 👀 I’m interested in Cloud Engineering, Docker and Python.
-- 🌱 I’m currently learning Docker and Terraform
+- 🌱 I’m currently learning Docker and Kubernetes
 - 💞️ I’m not looking for any collaborations at the moment

 <!---